Hell in a Cell (2015): Storylines

 At Money in the Bank, Bray Wyatt cost Roman Reigns the titular ladder match, sparking a feud between the two.
 This led to a match at Battleground where Wyatt defeated Reigns after interference from his former Wyatt Family member Luke Harper.
 The feud continued into SummerSlam where Reigns recruited former Shield partner Dean Ambrose to face Wyatt and Harper in a tag team match, which Reigns and Ambrose won.
-Then at Night of Champions, Wyatt, Harper and recent new member Braun Strowman faced off against Reigns, Ambrose and their mystery partner Chris Jericho in a six-man tag team match, which was won by The Wyatt Family.
-On the September 21 episode of Raw, Randy Orton helped Reigns and Ambrose fend off an attack by Wyatt, Harper and Strowman.
+Then at Night of Champions, Wyatt, Harper, and recent new member Braun Strowman faced off against Reigns, Ambrose, and their mystery partner Chris Jericho in a six-man tag team match, which was won by The Wyatt Family.
+On the September 21 episode of Raw, Randy Orton helped Reigns and Ambrose fend off an attack by Wyatt, Harper, and Strowman.
 Subsequently, Reigns challenged Wyatt to a Hell in a Cell match at the event, which Wyatt accepted in what was to be their final encounter.
-A match pitting Ambrose and Orton against Harper and Strowman was also scheduled for the Hell in a Cell Kickoff pre-show but after Orton suffered a shoulder injury, the match was cancelled.
+A match pitting Ambrose and Orton against Harper and Strowman was also scheduled for the Hell in a Cell Kickoff pre-show, but after Orton suffered a shoulder injury, the match was cancelled.

 At Night of Champions, Kane returned from injury as "Demon" Kane and attacked Seth Rollins after Rollins retained the WWE World Heavyweight Championship against Sting.
 At Live from Madison Square Garden, Demon Kane attacked Rollins after Rollins lost to John Cena in a steel cage match.
 Subsequently, Rollins was scheduled to defend his title against Demon Kane at the event, but that should Demon Kane lose, Corporate Kane, Kane's alter ego, would be fired from his role as Director of Operations.

-At Night of Champions, The Dudley Boyz had defeated WWE Tag Team Champions The New Day by disqualification, therefore not winning the titles.
+At Night of Champions, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) had defeated WWE Tag Team Champions The New Day (Kofi Kingston and Big E, accompanied by Xavier Woods) by disqualification, therefore not winning the titles.
 At Live from Madison Square Garden, The Dudley Boyz again won by disqualification.
-This led to another rematch for the title at Hell in a Cell.
+This led to another title match at Hell in a Cell.

-The event also included two more rematches from Night of Champions: Charlotte had defeated Nikki Bella to win the Divas Championship and Kevin Owens had defeated Ryback to win the Intercontinental Championship.
+The event also included two more rematches from Night of Champions: Charlotte defeated Nikki Bella to win the Divas Championship and Kevin Owens defeated Ryback to win the Intercontinental Championship.
 Both champions had to defend their newly won titles against the former champions.

 An open challenge title defense by United States Champion John Cena was also scheduled for the event.

-On the October 19 edition of Raw, Sheamus, King Barrett, and Rusev defeated Dolph Ziggler, Cesaro, and Neville.
+On the October 19 episode of Raw, Sheamus, King Barrett, and Rusev defeated Dolph Ziggler, Cesaro, and Neville.
 Later that night, a rematch between the trios was scheduled for the Hell in a Cell Kickoff pre-show.